• Home

 • Support a more neutral and manageable perception of tinnitus

-Tinnitus is often more noticeable in quiet environments, particularly at night.
-By introducing gentle background sounds, the contrast between tinnitus and silence is reduced, which helps decrease its perception and the associated emotional and physical response.
+Tinnitus is often more noticeable in quiet environments.
+Introducing gentle background sounds can reduce the contrast between tinnitus and silence, helping to lessen its perception and associated distress.

 Book Now